mergado/docs/changelog/index.md

 # Changelog

 All notable changes to this project will be documented in this file.

+## Mergado Apps 0.3.0
+- 2017-01-11

+### Added
+- Ability to send back an optional message back to the user when an app is not able to be enabled/disabled.
+- A new field `created_at` in the product API resource which holds the date when the product was imported into Mergado.
+Note that this information is available only for newly imported products.
+- Notifications in the Mergado UI sent by apps are rendered with their logo shown along with the message of the notification.
+- Developers will be notified (in the Mergado notification center and by an email) when release requests of their apps are approved or rejected.
+- Support for a new tag `{tip} ... {/tip}` in the [Mergado Flavored Markdown's](http://mergado.github.io/docs/developers/markdown.html).

+### Fixed
+- Server error when creating a new rule with unknown `app_rule_type`.

 ## Mergado Apps 0.2.5
 - 2016-12-08